berzerk0/Probable-Wordlists/README.md

 ### Rev 1.2 is live!
 Torrents are (mostly)\* back up!
 Please Help Support the Project by [seeding these files](https://github.com/berzerk0/Probable-Wordlists/releases/tag/v1.2)

-\*[Real-WPA-Passwords-Rev1_2-targz](https://raw.githubusercontent.com/berzerk0/Probable-Wordlists/master/Real-Passwords/WPA-Length/WPA-Length%20Rev%201.2%20Torrents/Real-WPA-Passwords-Rev1_2-targz.torrent) and [Dict-Style-Rev1_2-LZMA-Zip](https://raw.githubusercontent.com/berzerk0/Probable-Wordlists/master/Dictionary-Style/Dictionary-Style%20Rev%201.2%20Torrents/Dict-Style-Rev1_2-LZMA-Zip.torrent) are still sluggish.
-I'm trying to throw uploads at them but perhaps there is a deeper issue - I am continuing to diagnose.
+\*[Real-WPA-Passwords-Rev1_2-targz](https://raw.githubusercontent.com/berzerk0/Probable-Wordlists/master/Real-Passwords/WPA-Length/WPA-Length%20Rev%201.2%20Torrents/Real-WPA-Passwords-Rev1_2-targz.torrent) is still sluggish.
+I'm trying to throw uploads at it but perhaps there is a deeper issue - I am continuing to diagnose.
 **However, every wordlist can be downloaded via torrent in at least 3 compressed formats at this time.**

 ### To Cloners and Zip Downloaders: